Greenland crossing

 Skiing 7-10 hours daily, we slowly move towards the East coast.
 The vast icecap offers all kind of weather and conditions, so we'll never be bored.
 We take turns skiing in lead so that everyone gets to enjoy the fantastic scenery of the icecap Stretching out in front of us.

-"The difficult is what takes a little time; the impossible is what takes a little longer." ― Fridtjof Nans
+"The difficult is what takes a little time; the impossible is what takes a little longer." ― Fridtjof Nansen

 Day 31-33 Down the Eastern Icefall

 Getting closer to Greenland's Eastern coast, we'll see mountains in the distance, crevasses around us, and feel the downhills under our skies.
 The distances and speed that was so hard to maintain at the beginning of the trip is no problem now.
 Safe and sound we'll navigate down to the fjord where we'll be picked up by helicopter.
-In Tasiilaq we'll dry our gear, an
+In Tasiilaq we'll dry our gear, and have ourselves a little celebration before heading home.